 Patients

 We enrolled 154 patients with AMI who were admitted to our hospital between January 2016 and November 2018.
-Patients underwent direct PCI within 12 hours of onset of AMI with aspiration catheterization and stent implantation.
+Patients underwent direct PCI within 12 h of onset of AMI with aspiration catheterization and stent implantation.
 There were 85 men and 69 women, aged 36–81 years (mean age 59.8 years).
-There were 116 patients with acute ST-segment elevation myocardial infarction (STEMI), 38 with acute non-ST-segment elevation myocardial infarction (NSTEMI), 85 with right coronary artery infarction, 47 with left anterior descending artery infarction and 22 with left circumflex artery infarction.
+There were 116 patients with acute ST-segment elevation myocardial infarction (STEMI), 38 with acute non-ST-segment elevation myocardial infarction (NSTEMI), 85 with right coronary artery infarction, 47 with left anterior descending artery infarction, and 22 with left circumflex artery infarction.

 Methods

-Grouping: All patients were divided into 3 groups according to the time of AMI onset: < 3, 3-6 and 6-12 h.
+Grouping: All patients were divided into three groups according to the time of AMI onset: < 3, 3-6, and 6-12 h.
 According to electrocardiography and coronary angiography, the patients were further divided into acute STEMI and acute NSTEMI groups.

 Coronary angiography: The coronary condition and thrombolysis in myocardial infarction (TIMI) blood flow were recorded using the JUDKINS method.
-TIMI blood flow was graded as follows: Level 0, complete occlusion of the diseased blood vessels, no contrast agent was passed, and the distal myocardium was completely non-perfused; Level 1, the diseased blood vessels had a small amount of contrast agent and blood flow, but the distal arterial vascular bed was not fully developed; Level 2, the contrast agent slowly passed through the stenosis or was delayed at the distal end of the stenosis, the distal segment was developed, and the distal myocardium was perfused, that is, the distal vascular bed was fully developed after 3 cardiac cycles; Level 3, the contrast agent rapidly filled the blood vessel and was rapidly emptied, and all distal myocardial perfusion was complete, that is, the distal vascular bed was fully developed within 3 cardiac cycles.
+TIMI blood flow was graded as follows: Level 0, complete occlusion of the diseased blood vessels, no contrast agent was passed, and the distal myocardium was completely non-perfused; Level 1, the diseased blood vessels had a small amount of contrast agent and blood flow, but the distal arterial vascular bed was not fully developed; Level 2, the contrast agent slowly passed through the stenosis or was delayed at the distal end of the stenosis, the distal segment was developed, and the distal myocardium was perfused, that is, the distal vascular bed was fully developed after three cardiac cycles; Level 3, the contrast agent rapidly filled the blood vessel and was rapidly emptied, and all distal myocardial perfusion was complete, that is, the distal vascular bed was fully developed within three cardiac cycles.
 Patients with TIMI blood flow Level 0–2 had no reflow and slow blood flow[7].
-The severity of coronary thrombosis load was assessed according to the following 6 points: (1) a long thrombus >3 times the inner diameter of the reference vessel; (2) a strip-shaped thrombus with a length of > 5 mm at the proximal end of the occlusion; (3) a floating thrombus at the proximal end of the occlusion; (4) inner luminal diameter > 4.0 mm; (5) occlusion of the proximal vessel without abrupt blunt occlusion; and (6) contrast agent retention in the distal end of the occluded vessel[8].
+The severity of coronary thrombosis load was assessed according to the following 6 points: (1) A long thrombus >3 times the inner diameter of the reference vessel; (2) a strip-shaped thrombus with a length of > 5 mm at the proximal end of the occlusion; (3) a floating thrombus at the proximal end of the occlusion; (4) inner luminal diameter > 4.0 mm; (5) occlusion of the proximal vessel without abrupt blunt occlusion; and (6) contrast agent retention in the distal end of the occluded vessel[8].

 PCI: Signed informed consent was obtained from each patient before surgery, and the double-resistance load was given (aspirin 300 mg and ticagrelor 180 mg orally).
 For patients older than 75 years, aspirin 300 mg and clopidogrel 300 mg were given orally.
-The appropriate guiding catheter was inserted into the coronary artery associated with the lesion of the offender and guide the wire to the distal end of the coronary artery through the lesion, and the Export AP thrombus aspiration catheter was passed to the lesion through the guiding wire, and pumping was repeated 3 to 5 times from the proximal end to the distal end of the lesion.
+The appropriate guiding catheter was inserted into the coronary artery associated with the lesion of the offender and guided the wire to the distal end of the coronary artery through the lesion.
+The Export AP thrombus aspiration catheter was passed to the lesion through the guiding wire, and pumping was repeated three to five times from the proximal end to the distal end of the lesion.
 According to angiography after aspiration of the thrombus, stent implantation was performed in patients with residual stenosis > 75%.
-The intraoperative TIMI myocardial perfusion grade was recorded and the number of cases without reflow or slow blood flow was recorded.
+The intraoperative TIMI myocardial perfusion grade was recorded, and the number of cases without reflow or slow blood flow was recorded.
 In patients with no reflow or slow blood flow, tirofiban and sodium nitroprusside were given intracoronally through the aspiration catheter to improve blood flow.
 Typical cases are shown in Figure 1 and Figure 2.